Last Tuesday I hosted June’s coffee Q&A. This month we talked about how to find a life coach, select a business model, and more.

 Want To Ask Me A Question?

-This brings us to the end of June’s Q&A. If you’d like to attend the next call or submit a question for me to answer, then click below and join the Work-At-Home Resource Library.
-You’ll get access to my free home business resources and receive an invite to next month’s coffee meeting.
+This brings us to the end of June’s Q&A. If you’d like to attend future calls, then click below and join the Work-At-Home Resource Library.
+You’ll get access to my free home business resources and receive an invite to the FREE Make Money From Home community.
 I’d love to meet you!